Esther2524/StudySphere/README.md

 2. Navigation Implementation and CRUD operations to Firestore
    * Auth Stack Navigator
+     * This navigator is the entry point for unauthenticated users, directing them to either log in or sign up.
+It incorporates two screens, LoginScreen and SignupScreen, ensuring users can securely access their accounts or create new ones.
+The Auth Stack Navigator is conditionally rendered based on the authentication state managed through Firebase Authentication.
+If a user is not authenticated, this navigator is displayed, guiding the user through the authentication process.
    * App Tab Navigator
+     * Upon successful authentication, the App Tab Navigator becomes the heart of the application's user interface.
+It organizes the app's main features into five tabs: Focus List, Study Group, Find Group, Dashboard, and Profile.
+This navigator enhances the user experience by providing a bottom tab bar for easy navigation between the app's primary features.
    * Focus Stack Navigator
+     *  Nested within the App Tab Navigator, the Focus Stack Navigator handles the navigation related to focus tasks.
+It starts with the FocusScreen, where users can manage their focus tasks.
+The StandbyScreen is accessible from here, presented modally, to offer users a distraction-free environment for focused study sessions.
    * Group Stack Navigator
+     * Nested within the App Tab Navigator, the Group Stack Navigator manages study groups.
+It begins with the StudyGroupScreen, allowing users to explore and manage their study groups.
+The GroupDetailsScreen provides detailed information about a specific study group.
+This navigator illustrates the application's group management features, including joining, creating, and interacting with study groups.
+   * Firestore CRUD Operations

 3. Data Model (Collections)
   * **Users Collection**